 We are exposed to interest rate risk in the ordinary course of our business.
-Our cash and cash equivalents are held in readily available checking and money market accounts.
-Our short-term investments are comprised of term deposits which have fixed interest rates.
+Our cash and cash equivalents are comprised of funds held in checking accounts and money market accounts.

-Foreign Currency Exchange Rate Risk
+Foreign Currency Risk

 Due to our operations outside of the United States, we are exposed to market risk related to changes in foreign currency exchange rates.
 Historically, we have not hedged our foreign currency exposure.
-For the three months ended March 31, 2022 and 2021, changes in foreign currency exchange rates did not have a material impact on our business, financial condition, results of operations or cash flows.
+Changes in the relative values of currencies occur regularly and, in some instances, could materially adversely affect our business, our financial conditions, our results of operations or our cash flows.
+For the three and six months ended June 30, 2023 and 2022, changes in foreign currency exchange rates did not have a material impact on our historical financial position, our business, our financial condition, our results of operations or our cash flows.